Creating and testing a Microsoft Edge extension AppX package

 Copy your extension files (keeping the folder structure) into the Extension folder.
 Make sure

 manifest.json is at the root your Extension folder.

 Supporting more than one locale

-If your extension supports more than one language, you may want to configure the AppX package with all the locales that you need so that the correct localized icon and description appear in the Windows Store.
+If your extension supports more than one language, you may want to configure the AppX package with all the locales that you need so that the correct localized icon and description appear in the Microsoft Store.
 See Localizing extension packages for more information.

 Creating an Appx